albitadubon/Collective_behaviour_group_k/README.md

 - Final report (8/1/2024)

-It must be based on a polished version of previous reports.
-The introduction must be concise, mention relevant existing research and use supporting research to present the problem, as well as reasons why you deem your solution to be of impact.
-It should be written in a narrative form, leading towards you thesis.
-The methods section must present details about your approach as well as the methodology employed for evaluation.
-Again it should be concise and provide enough details that one could reimplement your solution.
-The results section should include some form of a comparison with previous research.
-In the discussion  section discuss your results in view of previous research and provide some ideas for future work.
-Follow the IMRAD (Introduction, Methods, Results and Discussion) architecture for scientific writing.
-Keep the manuscript concise.
-Prepare the report with the provided template.
-Reports should be written in English.
-The page limit for the final report is 4 pages.
-It must not exceed 2000 words.
-Quality is paramount; be mindful of your grammar, do spellchecking.
-Think of your finished undergraduate thesis.
-Individual contributions of the authors must be specified (i.e. "JN wrote the introduction and polished the language, MK performed the data analysis and prepared the images, IC implemented algorithm A and ran the experiments").
+The final report for this project will serve as a culmination of our previous work, aiming to produce a refined and comprehensive document.
+We will present meticulous details about our approach and evaluation methodology within the methods section.
+Going beyond mere data presentation, the results section will include a comparative analysis with prior research, highlighting the distinctive contributions of our proposed approach.
+In the discussion section, we will delve into the implications of our findings within the broader context of existing research, providing insights and laying out avenues for future work.
+This report is a testament to the progress we've made, with continuous improvements made based on feedback received throughout the course.